ucsd-ets/datahub-example-notebook/README.md

 - If you are using a remote pay-as-you-go Linux VM such as DigitalOcean, don't forget to remove the instance to save cost!

-### ~~Option 2: Setup automated builds on Docker Hub~~

 ### Option 2: Use Github Actions

 After going through the previous option, you should be familiar with the entire workflow of building, testing, and pushing the Docker image.
 Now we can use Github Actions to automatically do these things for us, for free!

-1. Make a new file `.github/workflows/docker.yml` along with the directories that contains it.
+1. Follow the file at `.github/workflows/docker.yml`.
 Notice here the `.github` will be a hidden directory, which can be hidden graphically on Windows if you don't have that setting enabled.

-2. Here we will use the same file in this repo as a template for yours.
-This is a YAML configuration file with the syntax used for Github Workflows.
-In `jobs.docker.steps.[1]`, fill in your `<image-fullname>` from earlier and your Docker Hub username.
+This workflow uses a [standard action](https://github.com/marketplace/actions/build-and-push-docker-images) for building and pushing Docker images to Dockerhub

+2. At the last action `Build and push`, change the tag on `line 36` to the Dockerhub repository of your choosing.
+For this example, it's `ucsdets/datahub-example-notebook:test`.

 3. Leave the rest of the content as is.
 You will find that it contains all the necessary steps in Option 1.
 If you are feeling confident, add more steps to augment the workflow.

 4. **Important**: Go to your Github repo's settings, under "Secrets", make a "New Repository Secret".
-Use the name "`DOCKERHUB_PASSWORD`" and fill in the token saved from the prerequisites.
+Use the name "`DOCKERHUB_TOKEN`" and fill in the token saved from the prerequisites and "`DOCKERHUB_USERNAME`".
 When this action is run, the secret is passed in and will be hidden in the workflow logs, which are public.

 5. Commit and push the changes to GitHub.
 In the "Actions" tab, there will be a new workflow and under there, you can check the progress and output.